Bracketing and HDR Techniques for Interior & Exterior Photography

 Tips for Perfect Bracketed Images

-• Always use a tripod for consistency
+• Always shoot using a tripod

 Final Thoughts